 The best information about your specific product can be found in the product’s instruction pamphlet.
 The following are general care instructions obtained through customer feedback.

-What kind of soap: Wash your mask with lukewarm water and mild liquid dish soap that DOES NOT CONTAIN antibacterial, moisturizers, lotions or perfumes.
+What kind of soap: Wash your mask with lukewarm water and CPAP soap (designed to clean silicon surface) that DOES NOT CONTAIN antibacterial, moisturizers, lotions or perfumes.
 During a cold, flu or pneumonia, washing regularly with diluted vinegar, helps to sanitize the mask.

 Humidifier Water: Use only distilled water or reverse osmosis water.
 DO NOT USE TAP WATER.